 Spotlight CERN Members

-In this section we profile CERN members of the CERN Foundation and bring you up-to-date on the various projects they are working on.
+In this section we bring you up-to-date on the various projects CERN Foundation members are working on.
 Check this page often as we will be adding new profiles on an on-going basis.
 To see a full list of CERN Foundation investigators, click here.

 Alvina Acquaye, M.S.